Bealby/grandpas-pocket-watch-shop/README.md

 ```

 - Then add the following code below:
    N.B.
-This code is tempoary and will be removed in
+This code is temporary and will be removed in
-   later instructons.
+   later instructions.

 ```
 DATABASES = {